Different Types of AI Agents That Power the Modern Systems

 • Self-driving autonomous cars use the sensor data in real-time to commute safely without using cloud connectivity.

-• Facial recognition in smart cameras analysing data on-device, enhancing privacy and speed.
+• Facial recognition in smart cameras, analyzing data on-device, enhancing privacy and speed.

 • Smartwatches and fitness trackers analyze heart rate without sending information to external servers.